SCENE 01 / GRIP EQUIPMENT SERVICES

 What does a grip department do?

 The grip department supports both camera and lighting.
-They operate dollies, cranes, and camera support equipment for camera moves.
-They also handle all non-electrical lighting support: stands, rigging, diffusion frames, flags, and bounce/negative fill.
+Crews operate dollies, cranes, and camera support gear for moves.
+They also handle all non-electrical lighting support: stands, rigging, diffusion frames, flags, and bounce or negative fill.

 What positions are in a grip department?

-Key Grip leads the department and works closely with the gaffer and DP.
-Best Boy Grip manages equipment and logistics.
-Dolly Grip operates camera dollies.
-Company Grips handle general grip work.
-Rigging Grips focus on pre-rigging and construction.
+The Key Grip leads the department and works closely with the gaffer and DP.
+The Best Boy Grip manages gear and logistics, while the Dolly Grip operates the camera dollies.
+Company Grips handle general grip work, and Rigging Grips focus on pre-rigging and construction.

 When do I need a grip vs. an electrician?

-Electricians handle anything electrical—lights, power distribution, cables.
-Grips handle physical support and rigging—stands, camera movement equipment, flags, diffusion frames.
-The gaffer supervises electrics; the key grip supervises grip.
+Electricians handle anything electrical: lights, power distribution, and cables.
+Grips handle physical support and rigging: stands, camera movement gear, flags, and diffusion frames.
+The gaffer runs the electrics, and the key grip runs the grip department.

 What equipment is included in grip packages?

-Grip packages typically include C-stands, flags, nets, silks, bounce boards, apple boxes, sandbags, clamps, and basic rigging.
-Dollies, cranes, and specialty equipment are usually additional items quoted separately.
+Grip packages usually include C-stands, flags, nets, silks, bounce boards, apple boxes, sandbags, clamps, and basic rigging.
+Dollies, cranes, and specialty gear are extra items, quoted separately.

 Do your grips have rigging certifications?

 Yes.
-Our rigging grips hold appropriate certifications for overhead work, truss systems, and safety rigging.
-Complex rigging work is supervised by certified rigging supervisors meeting industry safety requirements.
+Our rigging grips hold the right certifications for overhead work, truss systems, and safety rigging.
+Certified supervisors oversee complex rigging jobs to meet industry safety standards.

 Can you provide grip trucks with equipment?

-We coordinate complete grip truck packages through our rental partners.
-These include the truck, driver, and comprehensive grip equipment.
-Crew is booked separately based on your production's needs.
+We set up grip truck packages through our rental partners.
+Each one comes with the truck, driver, and a complete grip kit.
+Crew is booked separately, based on your production's needs.

 Related Services